Training structure

 Faculty of Science

-Are you an L3/M1 student in Languedoc-Roussillon?
-Would you like to work on a dormant scientific patent in small groups with students from other disciplines, in project mode?
-Be supported and challenged by professional business creation coaches?
-Sign up for the PEPITE Patent Project to present a project for the creation of an innovative company based on the exploitation of a real patent supplied by a local research team that will open its doors to you!
+Are you a third-year undergraduate or first-year master's student in Languedoc-Roussillon?
+Would you like to work in small groups with students from other programs on a project based on an unused scientific patent?
+Would you like to be supported and challenged by professional business creation coaches?
+Sign up for PEPITE Patent Project to present an innovative business creation project based on the exploitation of a real patent provided by a local research team that will open its doors to you!

 Why?

--Because you can start your own business whatever your field of study.
+-Because you can start your own business regardless of your field of study

-PEPITE Patent Project, what is it?
-A teaching unit made up of a number of key moments:
+What is the PEPITE Patent Project?
+A teaching unit consisting of key moments:

 -regular meetings with coaches

-a 10-minute final pitch to present your innovative company
+-a final 10-minute pitch to present your innovative business

 ECTS